cwlgadd/FastEHR/README.md

 The `examples/` folder contains:

-1️⃣ Building the SQLite database → Convert your .CSV files into an indexed SQLite database for fast querying
+1️⃣ Building the SQLite database

+Convert your .CSV files into an indexed SQLite database for fast querying

-2️⃣ Building ML-ready Dataloaders → Using the SQLite database, construct a linked Dataset ready for GPU processing.
+2️⃣ Building ML-ready dataloaders

+Using the SQLite database, construct a linked dataset ready for GPU processing.

-    📌 creating a dataset → Extracts data from SQLite & generates a deep learning dataset.
+    📌 Extracts data from SQLite & generates a deep learning dataset.

-    📌 TODO: creating an indexed dataset with outcomes →
+3️⃣ Building ML-ready dataloaders for Clinical Prediction Models

+    📌 Indexed on different criteria
+    📌 With processing for various target outcomes

 ---
 ## 🔡 EHR Event Tokenization